 Call it a reaction to the ubiquity of sportswear in recent seasons, but fashion is fated to undergo a primness revival for summer.
 Ladylike handbags were all the rage at Christopher Kane, Roksanda, Mulberry and Anya Hindmarch in London, and even the typically grunge labels such as Marques’Almeida were on board.
 The femininity was overplayed with splashes of pastel and vivid colours, tiny frames, and sturdy, top-handle silhouettes.

 A red, sturdy barrel tote by Prada captures this spirit perfectly, as does a pink and yellow colour-blocked bag – primness is, after all, a Miuccia Prada domain.
 Equally relevant is Christian Dior’s Lady Dior handbag in pale blue or coral, or a white python leather Alaïa with a top handle.
-And perhaps most influential and iconic of all the prim designs is the Hermès Kelly handbag, inspired by Princess Grace Kelly.
-We have the Kelly in myriad, rare editions – the most on point for SS17 is crafted in a muted pastel, Blue Jean ostrich leather.
+And perhaps the most influential and iconic of all the prim designs is the Hermès Kelly handbag, inspired by Princess Grace Kelly.
+We have the Kelly in myriad, rare editions – the most on-point for SS17 is crafted in a muted pastel, Blue Jean ostrich leather.

 Left to right: Thom Browne, Christopher Kane, Anya Hindmarch